torchlard/Notes/Server/AWS/rds.md

 1. CANNOT move multi-AZ db instance not in VPc into VPC
 2. CANNOT moving db instance with read replicas not in VPC into VPC

+After a database is created, you can't change the VPC selection

 # instance class type
 ## standard
 m1: general